drts01/notes/stackedit/Code School.md

 * Demonstrate competency in basic/fundamental CS concepts
 * Contribute/Publish a coding CV (i.e. Github repos, website, etc)
 * Can articulate how coding can be applied to interests outside of "tech".
-* Participation outside of meeting/class/session (user-groups, confernces,
+* Participation outside of meeting/class/session (user-groups, conferences, contributing to open source projects, etc)

 # Requirements
 ## Student / Participant